-Brisbane activist Johnny Valkyrie spoke at the vigil and said Mhelody Polan Bruno “deserved to live her life, not to become a victim.”
+One speaker said Mhelody Polan Bruno “deserved to live her life, not to become a victim.

-“The human rights of transgender people are not political opinion, they are inalienable,” Johnny said.
+“The human rights of transgender people are not political opinion, they are inalienable.

 “We know that transgender women of colour are most at risk [of violence].
 Misogyny and racism are influencers in the loss of these lives.”

 The vigil also heard from talented Brisbane performer Ella Ganza.
 Ella founded the performance collective Runway Movement, made up of many LGBTIQ performers of colour.

 Ella made a powerful call to action with a poem about violence against transgender people, specifically trans women of colour.

 “Will we ever be rid of the trauma?
 Do we ever reach acceptance?” she said.

 “Why not now?
 When will this day come?
 How will it happen?
 Who?